DevExpress-Examples/wpf-mvvm-framework-view-model-generator/Readme.md

 Refer to the following topic for more information: [View Models Generated at Compile Time](https://docs.devexpress.com/WPF/402989/mvvm-framework/viewmodels/compile-time-generated-viewmodels).

-Due to issues that appear in the latest versions of Visual Studio 2022, we use a workaround described in the following support ticket to make this example compilable: [Code generators don't work after the .NET/Visual Studio upgrade](https://supportcenter.devexpress.com/ticket/details/t1102440/code-generators-don-t-work-after-the-net-visual-studio-upgrade).

 ## Files to Look At

 * [LoginViewModel.cs](./CS/NET%205/ViewModel/LoginViewModel.cs)